PC-coding/Bazaar/README.md

 # Bazaär
 <p>
-A web application engineered and designed to be a Amazon clone using React and Google Firebase.
-This app was created to gain knowledge in firebase and was just an interest of mine for some time now.
+A web application engineered and designed to be an Amazon clone using React and Google Firebase.

+Functionalities include:
+* Full e-commerce functionality.
+* Backend database with Firebase.
+* Add + remove items from cart.
+* User authentication and signup.
+* Checkout page and payment processing with Stripe.
+* Orders page that keeps track of previous payments.

+This app was engineered to gain knowledge on using firebase in full stack applications and was a fun project to design overall.
 </p>

 # What I Learned